How do I get access to the MakerLodge so that I can make things?

 Do I automatically get access to other shops once I’ve been trained in MakerLodge?

 You must contact the shop manager or managers of any facility you want to access and use.
 We’re working with a number of shops so that the Mobius credentials from completing MakerLodge’s training will make it much easier for you to gain access.
-The list of shops which accept MakerLodge training is still under discussion and will be posted soon.
+Check out the Lodges page for more information about shops that take MakerLodge credentials.
+And when in doubt, ask a mentor or shop manager!

 Is there stock in the MakerLodge or do I have to bring my own?